conda/conda/docs/source/install/config.rst

 causing conda to search only the channels listed here, in the order given.

 Use ``defaults`` to automatically include all default channels.
-Non-url channels will be interpreted as binstar usernames, and this can be changed by modifying the ``channel_alias`` key as explained below.
+Non-url channels will be interpreted as Anaconda.org usernames, and this can be changed by modifying the ``channel_alias`` key as explained below.
 The default is just ``defaults``.

 .. code-block:: yaml

   channels:
-    - <binstar_username>
+    - <anaconda_dot_org_username>
     - http://some.custom/channel
     - file:///some/local/directory
     - defaults